andrewrady/andrewrady/README.md

 ### Hi there 👋

 My name is Andrew Rady, [@nodevemberJS](https://twitter.com/nodevemberJS) on Twitter.
 I'm a full stack developer who has spent the last few years as a front end developer working with vue.js.
 Now I'm working as a backend developer with .NET technologies at Ritter Insurance Marketing.
-In my freetime I dabble with Rails and I also create software for different martial arts needs like custom cms and an online tournament scheduler.
+In my freetime I dabble with Rails and I also create software for different martial arts needs like custom crms and an online tournament scheduler.

 I have a [blog](https://andrewrady.github.io/) where I write about different side projects and what I've learned from them.
 I have also contributed to [RIMdev](https://rimdev.io/authors/andrew-rady/) blog where I have mainly wrote about my front end work.